A Perfect Layover: 24 Hours on the Halifax Boardwalk & Georges Island

 Morning – Crossing the Harbour to Georges Island

-Start your morning with a short boat ride from the Halifax Waterfront to Georges Island National Historic Site.
-This small island, once a guard for Halifax Harbour, now welcomes visitors to explore Fort Charlotte, its star-shaped fortress built in the 18th century.
+📍 Georges Island National Historic Site Start your morning with a short boat ride from the Halifax Waterfront to Georges Island National Historic Site.
+Once a sentinel for the harbour, this island now invites you to explore Fort Charlotte, a star-shaped fortress built in the 18th century.

 Late Morning – Back to the Boardwalk